-There are several products on the market that claim to reduce bloating and either reduce or prevent excess gas production from the digestion of certain foods.
-These typically contain simethicone, charcoal, or alpha-galactosidase.
+There are several products on the market that claim to reduce bloating and either decrease or prevent excess gas production from the digestion of certain foods.
+These products typically contain simethicone, charcoal, or alpha-galactosidase.
 They might be effective in some people for treating mild signs and symptoms, but are typically not the most effective option.
 For more severe cases of IBS, you will need to make lifestyle changes to accommodate the condition.

 One top offender is dietary fiber.
-Foods that are high in fiber, such as beans, whole grains, and fresh fruits and vegetables can make you gassy.
-Unfortunately, increasing your fiber intake can help treat other symptoms of IBS, but can cause bloating and gas when consumed in large or sudden amounts.
+Foods that are high in fiber, such as beans, whole grains, fresh fruits, and vegetables can make you gassy.
+Unfortunately, increasing your fiber intake can help treat other symptoms of IBS, but it can also cause bloating and gas when consumed in large or sudden amounts.

-You can try bringing up your dietary fiber slowly to allow your digestive system to get used to it, or you can try using supplemental fiber.
-Fiber supplements may not cause as much of the negative symptoms as high-fiber foods.
+You can try increasing your dietary fiber slowly to allow your digestive system to get used to it, or you can try fiber supplements.
+Supplements may not cause as much of the negative symptoms as high-fiber foods.
 Just be sure to take them with plenty of water.
-According to the American College of Gastroenterology (ACG), recent research suggests that fiber with psyllium may be more helpful than fiber with bran for this symptom in people who have IBS.
+According to the American College of Gastroenterology (ACG), fiber with psyllium may be more helpful than fiber with bran for this symptom in people who have IBS.

-While some special elimination diets may work for some people, the evidence to support this is weak according to the ACG.
-Be sure to work with your doctor before following specialized diets.
+While special elimination diets may work for some people, the evidence to support them is weak, according to the ACG.
+Be sure to work with your doctor before following any specialized diet.

-A newer idea in treating IBS is to give patients antibiotics for something called small intestinal bacterial overgrowth (SIBO).
+In recent years, researchers have linked IBS to small intestinal bacterial overgrowth (SIBO).
+SIBO means having more bacteria in the small intestine than is normal.
 Although the exact causes of IBS are not fully understood, experts believe that SIBO may be one of several factors that contribute to the condition.
-SIBO means having more bacteria in the small intestine than is normal.
 Antibiotics may eliminate certain bacteria and relieve symptoms like gas and bloating.
-The studies supporting this line of treatment indicate that rifaxamin may be promising in people who have IBS-related diarrhea.
-Talk to your doctor about this possibility.